Hancock Pass, the Palisades and the Alpine Tunnel

 - 500 feet below Altman Pass (later renamed Alpine Pass) the Alpine Tunnel was the most expensive railroad tunnel built up until that time.

-- These towns included Woodstock, Quartz, and Sherrod, as well as Pitkin at the western end, and St. Elmo on the eastern end of the line.
+- These towns included Woodstock, Quartz, and Sherrod, as well as Pitkin at the western end.

-- Even though the weather was harsh at that elevation, especially during the long winter months, things went relatively well for the line and the tunnel for the first several years.
+- Even though the weather was harsh at that elevation, things went relatively well for the line and the tunnel for the first several years.

 - The settlement, which had as many as 200 residents, was never rebuilt.